 Futhark supports Hindley-Milner-style type inference, so in many cases explicit type annotations can be left off.
-Some built-in language constructs cannot currently be fully inferred, and may need type annotations where their inputs are bound.
-The problematic constructs are rotate, zip, unzip, and field projection.
+Record field projection cannot in isolation be fully inferred, and may need type annotations where their inputs are bound.
 Further, unique types (see In-place updates) must be explicitly annotated.